-Mike Rollo’s work explores alternative approaches to documentary cinema — methods which thematize vanishing cultures and transitional spaces through references to memory, history, religion, and autobiography.
+Mike Rollo’s work explores alternative approaches to documentary cinema — methods which thematise communication cultures and transitional spaces through references to memory, history, religion, and autobiography.
 A founding member of Montreal’s experimental film collective Double Negative, Mike has curated the work of prominent international and Canadian experimental filmmakers.
 Currently, he is a member of Independent Visions a curatorial incubator devoted to making independent and experimental media accessible to a diverse audience in Regina.
-Mike’s films have shown at festivals, galleries, and conferences across Canada and internationally.
-His film Ghosts and Gravel Roads (2008) was honoured as one of Canada’s Top Ten Shorts in 2008 by the Toronto International Film Group and received the Mikeldi Silver Documentary Award at the 50th Edition of the International Festival of Documentary and Short Film of Bilbao.
-Mike’s latest works include The Broken Altar (2013) and au bord de la rivière (2014).
+Mike’s films have screened at prestigious festivals and galleries such as the Atlanta Film Festival (USA), Edinburgh International Film Festival, International Film Festival Oberhausen, FID Marseille, Hot Springs Documentary Film Festival (USA), International Festival of Documentary and Short Film of Bilbao, Los Angeles Film Forum, Museum of Modern Art (Brazil) and Rotterdam International Film Festival.
+His film Ghosts and Gravel Roads (2008) was honoured as one of Canada’s Top Ten Shorts in 2008 by the Toronto International Film Group.
 Mike teaches film production at the University of Regina.